My amigurumi friend and I have a message for you all, dear readers.

 I'll tell you what's mine.
 TV.
 I like to knit while watching TV.
 This is why I really like stockinette stitch - it's boring, true, but I can knit it without paying attention to my knitting, and focusing on the TV screen instead.

-r was on the TV while I was knitting them.
+I sometimes find myself thinking about my past projects in connection to whatever was on the TV while I was knitting them.
 Like, my Twsirl.
 I could probably call that one "The Wire Season 1 tank top".

-Firefly re-watch.
+This summer, I had a little Firefly re-watch.
 Amazing show.
 And during the time I watched, I was knitting a short sleeved cardi, the pattern of which I sort of (or, um, completely) based on this one.
 But since it's not really the Babydoll cardi, I had to think of a name for it.
 Firefly seemed like a logical choice, it is after all, shorter than 'that cardi I made while I was watching Firefly in the summer of 2010'.

 It still needs something to button it up a bit.
 I'm thinking about a hook thingy, or something similar.
 Not really sure what.
 Maybe I'll just add some crochet ties.